-Instant Pot natural release vs quick release.
-Which should you use?
+In this guide to Instant Pot natural release vs quick release, you’ll learn when and how to use each method.
 Once the Instant Pot has finished pressure cooking, there are multiple ways that you can release pressure.
-Find out what the different types of pressure releases are, how to quick release, how to do a natural release, and when you should use each method.
+Find out how to do a natural release and how to use the quick release method.
 [Video included]

 Table of Contents

-There are so many terms to learn when you first get your Instant Pot.
-One of the most common questions I get is “what is natural release and how do I set my Instant Pot to natural release?”
+When you first get your Instant Pot, you may encounter many unfamiliar terms.
+One common question is, “What is natural release, and how do I set my Instant Pot to natural release?”

-There are two main ways to release pressure on an electric pressure cooker:
+There are a few ways to release the steam on electric pressure cookers like the Instant Pot:

-- The quick release method is when you manually release the pressure by forcing the steam out of the pressure release valve.
+- Quick Release: This method manually releases the pressure by forcing the steam out of the pressure release valve.

 What is Natural Release on Instant Pot?